 This isn’t the same thing as freedom from rejection; it’s the absence of fear of it.
 In other words, you’ll be rejected at one time or another.
 Plan on it.
 The difference is that you’ll be willing to take risks to step closer to your dreams and not be paralyzed by anxiety, wondering “what if…”

 Freedom from financial insecurity.

-This doesn’t mean you’re going to get rich, although I hope that you do.
+This doesn’t mean you’re going to get rich.
 What it does mean is that a chronic panic about money will leave you.
 Now you might be thinking that you don’t have money problems and there’s no chronic panic about money.
 That’s great news, but hear me out.
 Most fears boil down to two root causes: